Simplr’s New Book Is Your Blueprint for CX Success

 While customer expectations have evolved over time, the ways in which CX organizations are structured largely haven’t.
 Many CX organizations still use staid, hierarchical contact centers that suffer from high attrition and exorbitant training, forecasting and staffing resources.

 But it doesn’t have to be this way.
-The rise of the on-demand workforce provides a new way for CX leaders to meet the demands of the NOW Customer by leveraging an always-on workforce made up of true customer service experts who enjoy inherently higher job satisfaction and effectiveness ratings than traditional contact center employees.
+The rise of the on-demand workforce provides a new way for CXOs and CX leaders to meet the demands of the NOW Customer by leveraging an always-on workforce made up of true customer service experts who enjoy inherently higher job satisfaction and effectiveness ratings than traditional contact center employees.

 Takeaway #3: CX leaders must transform how their organizations are viewed by other leaders in their company